jacogr/ethapi-js/README.md

 ### ethapi.db.<...>

+The interfaces maps through to the RPC `db_<interface>` definition.
 These are deprecated and may not be available in all clients into the future

 - `getHex(dbName, keyName)` - retrieves a stored data value from the database
 - `getString(dbName, keyName)` - retrieves a stored string from the database